Drone vs drone. Made in Munich.

 München

-We build Herakles because the gap will not let us go.
-Since 2022 we have watched soldiers fight a threat that exceeds their defences.
+We're building Herakles because we can't shake the problem.
+Since 2022 we've watched soldiers fight a threat that exceeds their defenses.
 Shotguns, nets, improvisation.
-Or guided missiles that cost ten times what they intercept.
-An answer that works and scales is missing today.
+Or guided missiles that cost ten times more than the targets they shoot down.
+Today, there's no answer that works and scales.

 We asked ourselves whether we could build it.
-We think yes.
-We also think it has to come from Europe — defensive, and as fast as the threat grows.
+We believe we can.
+And we believe it has to come from Europe — defensive, and as fast as the threat grows.

 We're looking for people who are as driven by this cause as we are — across engineering, defense, and operations.